quran understand quran

 How to draw graph of parallelogram with the law of parallelogram of forces

 In Mathematics, The parallelogram law of forces : If two forces are acting at a point that are represented in magnitude and direction by the two sides of a parallelogram drawn from one of its angular point, then their resultant force is represented both in magnitude and direction by the diagonal of the parallelogram passing through that angular point.
-For drawing graph resultant force by the law of law of parallelogram of forces with the free graph drawing website www.graph2d.com, type 20 in the input box of force1 with coresponing angle in degree 15 and again type 12 in the input box of force2 with coresponing angle in degree 60, then press drawing button to get the graph of parallelogram with resultant force and direction.
-The graph is given bellows-
+For drawing graph resultant force by the law of law of parallelogram of forces with the free graph drawing website www.graph2d.com, type 20 in the input box of force1 with coresponing angle in degree 15 and again type 12 in the input box of force2 with coresponing angle in degree 60, then the graph will drawn automatically of parallelogram with resultant force and direction.
+The graph is given belows.

 graph of law of parallelogram of forces